truenas/middleware/docs/userguide/index.rst

 +---------------------+-----------+--------------------------------------------------------------------------------------------------------------------------+

 Once the group and users are created, you can assign users as members of a group.
-Click on View Groups then the Members button for the group you wish to assign users to.
-Highlight the user in the Member users list (which shows all user accounts on the system) and click the >> to move that user to the right frame.
+Click on "View Groups" then the "Members" button for the group you wish to assign users to.
+Highlight the user in the "Member users" list (which shows all user accounts on the system) and click the ">>" to move that user to the right frame.
 The user accounts which appear in the right frame will be added as members of that group.

 In the example shown in Figure 4.1c, the *data1* group has been created and the *user1* user account has been created with a primary group of *user1*.
-The
+The "Members" button for the
-Members button for the *data1* group has been selected and *user1* has been added as a member of that group.
+*data1* group has been selected and
+*user1* has been added as a member of that group.

-To delete a group, click its Delete Group button.
+To delete a group, click its "Delete Group" button.
 The pop-up message will ask whether or not you would also like to delete all members of that group.
-Note that the built-in groups do not provide a Delete Group button.
+Note that the built-in groups do not provide a "Delete Group" button.

 **Figure 4.1c: Assigning a User as a Member of a Group**